Isisaurus: Description

-Two types of sauropod skulls are known from the Maastrichtian of India.
-The first type is from the coeval Jainosaurus, and the other is from Isisaurus.
-While Jainosaurus had a broad and flat cranium, the skull of Isisaurus was more robust and compact.
-Additionally, the angle between the occipital bone and occipital condyle is different in the two taxa.
+Isisaurus was a medium-sized sauropod, with some estimates of its body length up to 18 m long and weighing 15 MT.
+The angle between the occipital bone and occipital condyle in Isisaurus and the fellow Indian titanosaur Jainosaurus is different.
 In the specimen from Dongargaon it is equal to 120°.
 In that matter, the cranium of Isisaurus resembles the skulls of Diplodocus and Apatosaurus (genera belonging to the Diplodocidae), but the bone modifications are different.

+Classification

+While Isisaurus has consistently been considered to be a titanosaurian sauropod, its exact placement within this clade and its relationships with other titanosaurs has been controversial and problematic.
+Most analyses have recovered it with close affinities to taxa such as Rapetosaurus or the Saltasauridae.
+Various alternative positions suggested in that past are displayed in the following cladograms:

+Isisaurus was placed within Opisthocoelicaudiinae by Curry-Rogers in 2005.

+The cladogram below follows Zaher et al. (2011).

+In 2017, Isisaurus was recovered as the sister taxon to Tapuiasaurus.

+In 2021, Isisaurus was placed as the sister taxon to Arackar.
+The cladogram from Rubilar-Rogers et al. (2021) is shown below:

 Palaeobiology

 Fungus in coprolites believed to have been voided by Isisaurus indicate that it ate leaves from several species of tree, since these fungi are known to be pathogens which infect tree leaves.

 Paleoecology

 Isisaurus lived in the area belonging nowadays to India during the Maastrichtian age of the Cretaceous period.
 Its remains are the most complete among the Cretaceous dinosaurs known from that region.
 Khosla et al. (2003) listed the following Indian sauropods: